-AWLO FENDI WOMAN OF THE MONTH
+AWLO FEMDI WOMAN OF THE MONTH

 Lightness Ladislaus Salema, a Tanzanian social-economic development Pioneer is an accomplished engineer, entrepreneur and advocate for women and youth empowerment, with over two decades of experience in the Network Marketing, Mining and Construction sectors.